Also read: The Most Comprehensive Guide on WebRTC

 - It is likely that both peers might reside within their private networks or behind multiple layers of NAT.
 Consequently, neither of them is approachable.

-- They do not have the basic network information, such as IP, port, and location about the other which are vital to establish communication.
+- They do not have the basic network information, such as IP, port, and location about the other which are vital to establishing communication.

 - And finally, both will require to traverse the NAT.